glasses insurance tax-deductible

 Katrin Straub

-Can you claim the costs of your glasses insurance as a tax deduction?
-The answer is often more complex than expected.
-Learn here under what conditions a deduction is possible and how you can also deduct costs for glasses and contact lenses from your taxes to reduce your financial burden.
+Can you claim the cost of your glasses insurance for tax purposes?
+The answer is often more complex than you might think.
+Find out here under which conditions a deduction is possible and how you can also deduct the cost of glasses and contact lenses from your tax bill to reduce your financial burden.

 The topic in brief and concise terms

-Contributions to eyewear insurance are typically not tax-deductible, unless the glasses themselves are recognized as work equipment (e.g., special safety glasses).
+Contributions to spectacle insurance are usually not tax-deductible unless the glasses themselves are recognised as work equipment (e.g. special safety glasses).

-Costs for medically necessary glasses and contact lenses can be claimed as extraordinary burdens if the reasonable personal contribution (1-7% of income) is exceeded.
+Costs for medically necessary glasses and contact lenses can be claimed as extraordinary expenses if the reasonable personal contribution (1–7% of income) is exceeded.

-Glasses are only considered a deductible expense in exceptional cases (e.g., for work-related vision impairment or as safety glasses), but not for regular computer workplace glasses.
+Glasses are only considered deductible work-related expenses in exceptional cases (e.g. for work-related visual impairment or as safety glasses), but not ordinary screen-use glasses.

-Quick overview: The most important aspects of tax deductibility
+Quick overview: The key things about tax deductibility

-The tax deductibility of eyeglass insurance and visual aids depends on several factors.
-Premiums for eyeglass insurance are generally not deductible because they are considered private living expenses.
-An exception exists if the insured glasses are recognized as work equipment, such as special protective glasses for the profession.
-Costs for medically necessary glasses or contact lenses can be claimed as extraordinary expenses if the individual threshold for reasonable burden is exceeded.
-This threshold typically ranges between one and seven percent of taxable income.
+The tax deductibility of spectacle insurance and visual aids depends on several factors.
+Premiums for spectacle insurance are generally not tax-deductible, as they are regarded as private living expenses.
+An exception applies if the insured glasses are recognised as work equipment, for example specialised protective glasses for work.
+Costs for medically necessary glasses or contact lenses can be claimed as extraordinary expenses if the individual's reasonable threshold for financial burden is exceeded.
+This threshold is usually between one and seven per cent of taxable income.

-The costs for your glasses, prescription sunglasses, or contact lenses can be claimed as extraordinary burdens in your tax return.
-A medical prescription certifying the medical necessity is required; for subsequent pairs of glasses, a vision test by the optician may suffice after the initial certificate.
-It is crucial that your total expenditures on medical expenses, including visual aids, exceed the individual threshold deemed reasonable by the tax office.
-This limit depends on your income, marital status, and the number of children you have, and ranges from one to seven percent of your income.
-For instance, if your expenses total 800 euros and your reasonable burden is 500 euros, you can deduct 300 euros from your taxes.
-Travel costs to the ophthalmologist or optician can also be considered at 0.30 euros per kilometre or the actual costs of public transport.
-Information on statutory health insurance and glasses can be helpful here.
+The costs of your glasses, prescription sunglasses or contact lenses can be claimed in your tax return as exceptional expenses.
+A medical prescription confirming the medical necessity is required; for replacement glasses, after the first certificate an optician’s measurement of visual acuity may be sufficient.
+What matters is that your total medical expenses, including visual aids, exceed the reasonable burden individually calculated by the tax office.
+This threshold depends on your income, marital status and the number of your children and is between one and seven per cent of your income.
+If your expenses, for example, amount to 800 euros and your reasonable burden is 500 euros, you can claim 300 euros for tax purposes.
+Travel costs to the eye doctor or optician can also be taken into account at 0.30 euros per kilometre or the actual cost of public transport.
+Information on statutory health insurance and glasses may be helpful here.

 Practical example: Calculation of the reasonable burden

-To clarify tax deductibility, let's consider an example.
-A single person without children with an annual income of 30,000 euros has a reasonable burden of six per cent, amounting to 1,800 euros.
-If this person spends 500 euros on new glasses and 1,500 euros on other medical services during the year (a total of 2,000 euros), the costs exceed the reasonable burden by 200 euros.
-This amount of 200 euros can then be claimed as a tax deduction.
-For families with children, the percentage of the reasonable burden decreases; for example, with more than two children, it can be as low as one per cent.
-It is therefore important to collect all relevant healthcare expenses over the year.
+To illustrate deductibility, let’s look at an example.
+A single person without children with an annual income of 30,000 euros has a reasonable burden of six per cent, i.e. 1,800 euros.
+If this person spends 500 euros on a new pair of glasses and 1,500 euros on other medical services in one year (2,000 euros in total), the costs exceed the reasonable burden by 200 euros.
+This amount of 200 euros can then be claimed as a tax-deductible expense.
+For families with children, the percentage of the reasonable burden decreases; with more than two children, for example, it can be as low as one per cent.
+It is therefore important to collect all relevant health expenses over the course of the year.

-• Collect all receipts for healthcare expenses (doctor’s bills, medication invoices, purchases of glasses).
+• Collect all receipts for health expenses (doctor’s invoices, medicine receipts, glasses purchase).

-• Keep your doctor's prescription for visual aids safe.
+• Keep the doctor’s prescription for your visual aid carefully.

-• Check whether your health insurance covers part of the costs, as only non-reimbursed amounts are deductible.
+• Check whether your health insurance fund covers part of the costs, as only unreimbursed amounts are deductible.

-• Determine your total income amount to calculate your individual threshold for burden.
+• Determine your total amount of income for calculating your individual burden threshold.

-These steps will help you get the most out of your tax return.
+These steps help you get the most out of your tax return.

-Special case of advertising expenses: When are glasses considered a work tool?
+Special case: work expenses – when are glasses a work tool?

-In tax terms, glasses are generally considered a medical aid rather than a work tool – even if they are worn exclusively at the workplace, such as computer glasses.
-This was confirmed by a ruling of the Federal Finance Court in 2005.
-However, there are two exceptions where the costs of glasses can be deducted as work-related expenses: Firstly, if the visual impairment is demonstrably caused by professional activities or a work accident and a medical certificate confirms this.
-Secondly, if it is a special protective eyewear that is strictly necessary for safety reasons, for example, in laboratories or when working with laser devices.
-In these cases, the full costs can be entered as work-related expenses in form N. The question of which insurances are generally deductible is complex.
+Glasses are generally considered for tax purposes to be a medical aid, not work equipment – even if they are worn exclusively at the workplace, as with screen-workplace glasses.
+This was confirmed by a ruling of the Federal Fiscal Court in 2005.
+However, there are two exceptions under which the costs of glasses can be deducted as employment expenses: firstly, if the visual impairment can be shown to have been caused by professional activity or a work accident and a medical report substantiates this.
+Secondly, if they are special protective glasses that are strictly required for occupational health and safety reasons, for example in a laboratory or when working with laser equipment.
+In these cases, the full costs can be entered as employment expenses in Annex N. The question of which insurance policies are generally deductible is complex.

-The contributions to a standalone glasses insurance policy are normally not tax-deductible, as they are classified as private living expenses.
-An exception may exist if the glasses covered by the insurance meet the criteria for work-related expenses (see previous section).
-This means that if your safety glasses or glasses needed due to an occupational illness are insured, theoretically the insurance contributions could also be claimed as work-related expenses.
-However, some sources, like the tax aid association VLH, indicate that even glasses insurance for work-related deductible glasses is not deductible.
-Given these differing views, individual assessment and possibly consultation are advisable.
-For most private glasses insurances that cover damage or loss of everyday glasses, a tax deduction is excluded.
-It is advisable to scrutinize the conditions of various glasses insurance policies.
+The premiums for a standalone spectacles insurance policy are usually not tax-deductible, as they are classified as personal living expenses.
+An exception may apply if the spectacles covered by the insurance themselves meet the criteria for work-related expenses (see previous section).
+This means that if your safety glasses or glasses required because of an occupational disease are insured, the insurance premiums could, in theory, also be claimed as work-related expenses.
+However, some sources, such as the wage tax assistance association VLH, point out that even spectacles insurance for glasses that are deductible as work-related expenses is not tax-deductible.
+Given these differing views, an individual review and, where appropriate, advice is recommended.
+For most private spectacles insurance policies that cover damage to or loss of everyday glasses, however, a tax deduction is excluded.
+It is worth checking the terms and conditions of various spectacles insurance policies carefully.

-The tax treatment of visual aids is primarily based on Paragraph 33 of the Income Tax Act (EStG), which governs extraordinary expenses.
-The previously mentioned ruling by the Federal Finance Court (BFH) from 2005 (reference number VI R 50/03) is central to the classification of computer workstation glasses as not primarily a work-related tool.
-This ruling emphasises that the correction of visual impairment is generally attributed to the private sphere.
-For recognition as business expenses, the professional motivation must be clearly proven, often through expert reports.
-The tax authorities scrutinise this very closely.
-Our expert tip: Keep detailed records and gather all evidence, especially medical certificates and invoices.
-In case of uncertainties, such as the deductibility of a private dental insurance policy, professional assistance may be prudent.
+The tax treatment of visual aids is based largely on Section 33 of the Income Tax Act (EStG), which governs extraordinary burdens.
+The aforementioned ruling of the Federal Fiscal Court (BFH) from 2005 (case reference VI R 50/03) is central to classifying computer workstation glasses as not primarily a work-related tool.
+This ruling underlines that correcting impaired vision is generally assigned to the private sphere.
+For recognition as income-related expenses, the professional rationale must be established beyond doubt and often supported by expert reports.
+The tax authorities examine this very carefully.
+Our expert tip: keep detailed records and collect all supporting documents, especially medical certificates and invoices.
+In cases of uncertainty, such as the deductibility of a private supplementary dental insurance policy, professional help can be worthwhile.

-1. Paragraph 33 EStG as the legal basis for extraordinary expenses.
+1. Section 33 of the EStG as the legal basis for extraordinary burdens.

-2. The BFH ruling VI R 50/03 for distinguishing work-related tools from medical aids.
+2. The BFH ruling VI R 50/03 on distinguishing between work equipment and medical aids.

-4. The threshold for reasonable burden (one to seven percent of income) is individual.
+4. The amount of the reasonable burden (one to seven per cent of income) is individual.

-These aspects illustrate the complexity of the matter and the necessity of thorough documentation.
+These points highlight the complexity of the subject and the need for careful documentation.

 Specific visual aids and their tax treatment

-In addition to the classic everyday glasses, there are other visual aids whose tax deductibility is relevant.
-Costs for contact lenses can be deducted under the same conditions as glasses as extraordinary expenses – a medical prescription is also required here.
-This also applies to prescription sunglasses.
+Alongside the classic everyday pair of glasses, there are other visual aids whose tax deductibility is relevant.
+Costs for contact lenses can be deducted as extraordinary expenses under the same conditions as glasses – a medical prescription is also required here.
+The same applies to prescription sunglasses.
 Pure fashion sunglasses without corrective lenses or coloured contact lenses without a medical purpose are not deductible.
-Parents can also claim the costs for children's glasses as extraordinary expenses, provided that the health insurance does not cover them and there is a medical necessity.
-The same rules for the deductibility of visual aids apply to the self-employed and freelancers as to employees.
-Comprehensive health and nursing care insurance can help minimize unexpected costs.
+Parents can also claim the cost of children’s glasses as extraordinary expenses, provided the health insurance fund does not cover them and there is a medical necessity.
+The same rules on deductibility of visual aids apply to the self-employed and freelancers as to employees.
+Comprehensive health and care cover can help minimise unexpected costs.

 FAQ

-Exceptional burdens are private expenses that inevitably arise and significantly impact financial capacity.
-Costs for medically necessary glasses, contact lenses, or prescription sunglasses with corrective lenses can be included if they exceed a reasonable burden limit.
+Extraordinary expenses are unavoidable private expenses that significantly impair financial capacity.
+Costs for medically necessary glasses, contact lenses or doctor-prescribed sunglasses with prescription lenses may fall under this if they exceed the reasonable burden threshold.

-You will need the optician's invoice and a medical prescription confirming the necessity of the visual aid.
-For an initial prescription, the ophthalmologist's prescription is crucial.
+You need the optician's invoice and a medical prescription (prescription) confirming the medical necessity of the visual aid.
+For the initial prescription, the ophthalmologist's prescription is decisive.

-Can costs for contact lenses or prescription sunglasses also be deducted?
+Can the costs of contact lenses or prescription sunglasses also be claimed as tax-deductible?

-Yes, costs for doctor-prescribed contact lenses and prescription sunglasses, as well as regular glasses, can be claimed as extraordinary burdens, provided the requirements are met.
+Yes, the costs of medically prescribed contact lenses and prescription sunglasses can also be claimed as exceptional expenses, just like ordinary glasses, provided the requirements are met.

-The contributions to children's eyewear insurance are generally not deductible, similar to adults.
-However, the costs for the child's glasses themselves can be claimed by the parents as extraordinary expenses if they are medically necessary and not reimbursed by the health insurance.
+The premiums for children's spectacle insurance are generally not tax-deductible, as is the case for adults.
+However, parents may claim the cost of the child's glasses itself as extraordinary expenses if they are medically necessary and not reimbursed by the health insurance fund.

 What is the reasonable burden and how is it calculated?

-The reasonable burden is a specific percentage of your annual income (between one and seven percent) that you must bear yourself for extraordinary burdens.
-The exact amount depends on your income, marital status, and the number of children you have.
-Only the amount that exceeds this limit has a tax-reducing effect.
+The reasonable burden is a certain percentage of your annual income (between one and seven per cent) that you must cover yourself for extraordinary expenses.
+The exact amount depends on your income, marital status and the number of your children.
+Only the amount that exceeds this threshold reduces your tax liability.

-Can I deduct the glasses insurance as advertising costs if I use the glasses exclusively for work?
+Can I claim eyeglasses insurance as work-related expenses if I only use my glasses for work?

-No, generally not.
-Only if the glasses themselves are recognized as a distinct work tool (e.g. special safety glasses, but not computer glasses), could the insurance costs theoretically be considered as deductible professional expenses.
-However, the deductibility of insurance as professional expenses is controversial.
+No, not usually.
+Only if the glasses themselves are recognised as a clear work-related item (e.g. special safety glasses, but not computer glasses), could the insurance costs theoretically also be claimed as work-related expenses.
+However, the deductibility of the insurance as work-related expenses is controversial.

 Subscribe to our newsletter